Martchus/cpp-utilities/README.md

 ##### Remarks for building on Windows
 To create a development build on Windows, it is most straight forward to use the `devel-qt6` preset in a MSYS2 mingw64 shell.
-Set the `BUILD_DIR` environment variable and then run the following commands:
+Set the `BUILD_DIR` environment variable to specify the directory to store build artefacts.

+Run the following commands to build one of my applications and its `c++utilities`/`qtutilities` dependencies in one go:
 ```
-# install dependencies
+# install dependencies; you may strip down this list depending on the application and features to enable
 pacman -Syu git perl-YAML mingw-w64-x86_64-gcc mingw-w64-x86_64-ccache mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-cppunit mingw-w64-x86_64-qt6-base mingw-w64-x86_64-qt6-declarative mingw-w64-x86_64-qt6-tools mingw-w64-x86_64-qt6-svg mingw-w64-x86_64-clang-tools-extra mingw-w64-x86_64-doxygen mingw-w64-x86_64-ffmpeg mingw-w64-x86_64-go

-# clone repositories as mentioned under "Building this straight"
+# clone repositories as mentioned under "Building this straight" in the application's README file
 cd /path/to/store/sources
 ...
 git clone ...